top of page

 BLAX MUSEUM | Creator, Producer, Director, Curator & Performer

 The event happens every February at its "home": the East Cleveland Public Library.
-Each year, Michelle serves as producer, director, curator, and performer (she has paid tribute to Henrietta Lacks (2018), Ntozake Shange (2019), and A'Lelia Walker (2020)).
+Each year, Michelle serves as producer, director, curator, and performer (Henrietta Lacks (2018), Ntozake Shange (2019), A'Lelia Walker (2020), Lucille Clifton (2022), and Nina Simone (2023)).

-In its third year (2020), the event expanded to a second venue, the Twinsburg Public Library, which went on to host the fourth annual, but first digital BLAX MUSEUM, with Michelle serving as executive director and curator, on its YouTube channel in February 2021.
+In its third year (2020), the event expanded to a second venue, the Twinsburg Public Library, which went on to host the fourth annual, but first digital BLAX MUSEUM, with Michelle serving as executive producer and curator, on its YouTube channel in February 2021.

 For more information about BLAX MUSEUM, or if you are interested in becoming a part of the event or hosting a performance, contact Michelle R. Smith at MRSQ0927@gmail.com or 330-622-0606.